oscardelalanza/satic_pages/README.md

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails Tutorial Static Pages
 > This is a project based in Ruby on Rails tutorial.
 The goal of this project is develop a basic app similar to a social
 > network with the basic features to create micro-posts.